kcarta/kcarta.github.io/_posts/2025-12-31-home-networking.md

 Unifi Dream Router 7

-My first step was to replace my 'old' [Asus Router](https://www.asus.com/dk/networking-iot-servers/wifi-routers/asus-wifi-routers/rt-ax59u/) with my first piece of Unifi equipment - a Dream Router 7.
+The most impactful change I made was to replace my 'old' [Asus Router](https://www.asus.com/dk/networking-iot-servers/wifi-routers/asus-wifi-routers/rt-ax59u/) with my first piece of Unifi equipment - a Dream Router 7.

-I went with the DR7 because it
-Also, on the product page, the example topography matched exactly with what I envisioned for my network (sans Home Assistant and the mesh under it):
+ the example topography matched exactly with what I envisioned for my network (sans Home Assistant and the mesh under it):
 ![Network topography example for a router](/static/img/posts/unifi-page-topography.png)

 The first